 You will find that vehicles have two kinds of cooling systems:

-In a liquid cooled cooling system, the vehicle circulates a fluid through pipes and passageways in the engine.
+In a liquid-cooled cooling system, the vehicle circulates a fluid through pipes and passageways in the engine.
 As this liquid passes through the hot engine it will absorb heat, and this then cools the engine.
-When the fluid leaves the engine, it will pass through a exchanger, or radiator, which will transfer the heat from the fluid to the air blowing through the exchanger.
+When the fluid leaves the engine, it will pass through an exchanger, or radiator, which will transfer the heat from the fluid to the air blowing through the exchanger.

 Air cooling systems are not often found in many modern vehicles.
 Instead of circulating fluid through the engine, the engine block is covered in aluminum fins that conduct the heat away from the cylinder.
 A powerful fan will then force the air over the fins, which then cools the engine by transferring the heat to the air.